 Associate Provost of Accreditation, Assessment, Compliance and Evaluation

-Dr. Roberta C. Teahen was appointed Associate Provost for Academic Affairs in 2007.
-Her responsibilities include leading Ferris State University in accreditation, assessment, compliance and evaluation efforts.
-Dr. Teahen serves as campus coordinator and liaison for Higher Learning Commission activities.
-Additionally, she oversees the Human Subjects Review Committee, Graduate and Professional Council, FerrisConnect, and Perkins Grant processes.
+Dr. Roberta C. Teahen was appointed Associate Provost in 2007.
+Her responsibilities include leading Ferris State University in accreditation, assessment, compliance. and evaluation efforts.
+Dr. Teahen serves as the Accreditation Liaison Officer for Higher Learning Commission activities.
+Additionally, she works with the University and Graduate and Professional Council and the Academic Program Review process.
+She oversees the Office of Graduate Studies and Perkins Grant administration.
 Dr. Teahen also serves as Director for the Ferris State University Doctorate in Community College Leadership (DCCL) program and as a member of the faculty in that program.

 Prior to coming to Ferris in 2002 as the Dean of Extended Learning, Dr. Teahen spent most of her career at Northwestern Michigan College (NMC) in Traverse City, MI, from which she retired in 2001 with Faculty Emeritus status.
 During her 25 years at NMC, she served in varied roles, including Business Faculty, Business Division Chair, Co-Founder and Director of the Center for Business and Industry, Dean of Occupational Studies, Director of Student Development and Learning Services, and Dean of Workforce Development.